Department of Engineering and Public Policy Courses

 This course looks at how to use A/B testing to measure causal effects in online platforms in the era of big data analytics.
 We aim at answering questions such as how does the demand for a product change when the price does or the ratings do?
 How can we anticipate how sales and profits change if the firm changes its business strategy?
 Facebook, Google, Amazon and similar firms ask and answer questions of this kind everyday using their large online platforms.
 This course introduces fundamental concepts to correctly ask this type of question.
 We study frameworks to measure causal effects and we discuss their pros and cons.
 Every tool is discussed in the context of a specific example that students work on using real world datasets.
 Significant effort is placed on understanding how to design randomized experiments (aka A/B tests) to measure causal effects.
 We also discuss the most common challenges that arise when trying to design such experiments in the wild and in network settings.
 The concepts and tools discussed in this course are general in nature and can be applied in settings other than online platforms such as energy, transportation and education.
 The examples in class will be mostly drawn from our own work at the Heinz College on the media industry.
 Lectures are 3 hours long.
 In the first half of each lecture we go over concepts behind A/B tests and what to do when A/B tests are unavailable.
 The discussion is based on the ideas and intuition behind these concepts.
 In the second half of each lecture we go over specific examples and #8212; we study the associated datasets and the code used to analyze them properly.
 Student evaluation is based on five weekly homeworks and a brief term project to be developed in teams.
 Instructor: Pedro Ferreira, www.andrew.cmu.edu/user/pedrof Pre-requisites: Knowledge of R or STATA.
 A class in statistics and regression analysis or permission of the instructor.

 This course introduces modeling frameworks and computational tools to address complex, ill-defined, large-scale decision-making problems that arise in policy and business.
-Using a combination of lecturing, case studies and class discussions, it covers advanced methods of decision-making under uncertainty in four major areas: large-scale optimization, discrete event simulation, stochastic optimization and queuing theory.
-The application of such methods are drawn from a variety of real-world settings in a variety of domains such as transportation, energy, information systems, health care, supply chain management, etc. Participants are expected to take active learning roles in the computational application of the materials presented in class using the R programming language and the CPLEX optimization solver.
-A term project simulates realistic and challenging professional situations where new solutions need to be developed, implemented and communicated.
-The prerequisite is an introductory course in Operations Research, such as Management Science I and II or Decision-Making under Uncertainty.
-The learning objectives of this course fall into the following categories learning advanced quantitative modeling and solution algorithms from the fields of Operations Research and Management Science (OR/MS) applying OR/MS methods systematically to model complex decision-making problems faced in practice implementing simulation and optimization methods with large-scale datasets using state-of-the-art software evaluating the challenges and trade-offs in quantitative modeling and computation communicating technical models and results effectively based on the context and the audience
+Through lectures and case studies, it covers advanced methods of decision-making under uncertainty in these major areas: (large-scale) deterministic optimization, stochastic/robust optimization, and sequential decision making.
+It will focus on modeling (how to formulate models to address policy or business problems), computation (how to solve large-scale problems), and applications in policy and business (how to integrate viewpoints of different stakeholders, how to select the scope of the model, etc.).
+Applications are drawn from a variety of real-world settings in transportation, energy, health, supply chain management, etc. Participants are expected to take "active learning" roles in the computational application of the materials presented in class using the python programming language and the Gurobi optimization solver.
+A term project simulates realistic and challenging issues where new solutions need to be developed, implemented and communicated.
+The prerequisites are an introductory course in Operations Research, such as Management Science I and II or Decision-Making under Uncertainty, and an intermediate Python course.